hyosungjoo/group-level-XAI/README.md

 * STUDY: A new STUDY set containing clustering results
 * ALLEEG: A vector of EEG datasets included in the STUDY structure
 * group_output: A structure to contain the selected number of clusters and convolutional filters belonging to selected clusters.
- * convolutional filters represented with the subject number and branches, including convolutional filters.
 * This function draws two figures: task relevancy bar graph and dipole distribution.
 ### Usage (see main.m)
 ```MATLAB